VISA Options Guide

 The green card lottery, or "Diversity Immigrant Visa Program" makes up to 50,000 immigrant visas available annually, drawn by random selection among all entries to individuals who are from countries with low rates of immigration to the United States.
 Most lottery winners are from outside the US and immigrate through consular processing and issuance of an immigrant visa.
 This program is offered for free by the US State Department during a registration period that usually begins in October of each year and ends in early November.

 It is important to legally maintain your visa status when studying in the US.
-After you complete your program of study and any authorized period of optional practical training, F-1 students have 60 days after completion of the program to leave the US (the end date listed on your Form I-20) .
+After you complete your program of study and any authorized period of optional practical training, F-1 students have a 60 day grace period after completion of the program to leave the US (the end date listed on your Form I-20) .
 To extend your stay in the US, speak with your designated school official (DSO) or an immigration attorney to learn more about doing one of the following:

 - Transfer to another education institution.